TomLaclavere/3DPhysicsEngine/docs/To-Do-List.md

   - [x] Improve object printing

 - [x] linenoise
-  - [x] Clear history oldest lines in history when file achieve a given size when quitting
+  - [x] Clear the oldest lines in the history when the history file reaches a given size on quitting.
-  - [x] Add autocompletion in a file when an unknown accepted command is entered
+  - [x] Add autocompletion and persist new accepted commands to a file when they are entered

 ## Code Quality and Maintenance